-In the north of Mut village is a necropolis of Al-Muzwaqa which consist of around 300 rock-hewn tombs, the most famous tombs are the tomb of Petosiris and Petubastis from the 1st and 2nd centuries which contain all the traditional components of the ancient egyptian tombs, the decorations, wall paintings and drawings that shows funerary processions and offerings to the deceased, and the ancient Egyptian gods watching the deceased entering the afterlife.
+In the north of Mut village is a necropolis of Al-Muzwaqa which consist of around 300 rock-hewn tombs, the most famous tombs are the tomb of Petosiris and Petubastis from the 1st and 2nd centuries which contain all the traditional components of the ancient egyptian tombs, the decorations, wall paintings and drawings that show funerary processions and offerings to the deceased, and the ancient Egyptian gods watching the deceased entering the afterlife.

 About 20 km north of Mut is the village of Al-Qasr which holds a number of majestic ancient monuments.
 In the center of villages lies the minaret of Sheik Nasr El-Din mosque dating to the Ayyubid period in the 11th and 12th centuries, the narrow lanes of the village have some very ancient Islamic houses with doors decorated with acacia wood.
 North of Mut just near the necropolis is Deir El-Hagar known as the stone monastery which dates to the first century to the time of king Nero and was heavily renovated and enlarged in the Roman period.

 It is surrounded by massive mud-brick walls 16m long and 7 m wide with a small hypostyle hall with four pillars, two columns portico, and a sanctuary at the end of the complex.
 40 km east of Mut is the village of Bashindi which features a necropolis dating the roman period and contains paintings showcasing perfect pharaonic style and Islamic mausoleum from the 11th and 12th centuries.

 The village of Balat which is located northeast of bashindi is known for its historical and architectural importance.
 The village dates back to the time of egypt old kingdom.
 A collection of amazing treasures of copper items, terracotta pottery, and copper jewelry were found in a tomb dating from 2289 to 2255 BC and holds beautiful decorations and drawings.

 The Egyptian western desert is a sand ocean filled with the wonder of magic that will change the way anyone looks at life.
 Explore the majestic destination of this incredible country and witness the definition of true glory through one of our Egypt tour packages.